jbhaktul/jquery-spa/README.md

 # jquery-spa
 This is a Single Page Application using jQuery and Handlebars.
 Download the master.zip file or git clone the project:

-..*npm install -g http-server
+  *npm install -g http-server
-..*cd jquery-spa
+  *cd jquery-spa
-..*http-server
+  *http-server

 Open your browser to http://localhost:8080 and you should see this website: